• What is CGST

 What is CGST?

-Central Goods and Services Tax (CGST) is the tax levied by the Central Government on intra-state supplies of goods and services.
-When a product or service is sold within the same state, CGST is charged along with SGST (State Goods and Services Tax).
-While SGST goes to the state government, CGST ensures the Centre receives its share of revenue.
+CGST full form is Central Goods and Services Tax.
+It refers to the tax levied by the Central Government on intra-state supplies of goods and services.
+In simple terms, when a product or service is sold within the same state, CGST is charged along with SGST (State Goods and Services Tax).
+While SGST is collected by the respective state government, CGST ensures that the Centre receives its share of revenue.

 Also Read: Home Loan Tax Benefits for Women